Solving Strong-Substitutes Product-Mix Auctions: Introduction

-The auction's prices are chosen to maximise the sum of the bids' and auctioneer's welfare -- that is, it finds competitive equilibrium prices and quantities.\footnote{Specifically, the auction finds the lowest such price vector.
-Since the bids automatically express “strong substitutes” preferences for all bidders (see~\citet{Bal-Kle}), there exist equilibrium price vectors, and also a unique one among them at which every good’s price is lowest.} Moreover, the auctioneer expresses her preferences about which goods to allocate in the form of supply functions which can themselves be equivalently represented as (and thus converted into) a list of bids of the kind described above.\footnote{See Appendix 1E of \citet{Kle2018} for how to convert supply functions into bid lists.
+The auction's prices are chosen to maximise the sum of the bids' and auctioneer's welfare -- that is, it finds competitive equilibrium prices and quantities. \footnote{Specifically, the auction finds the lowest such price vector.
+Since the bids automatically express ``strong substitutes'' preferences for all bidders (see~{{\citep{BK-OS}}}), there exist equilibrium price vectors, and also a unique one among them at which every good’s price is lowest.} Moreover, the auctioneer expresses her preferences about which goods to allocate in the form of supply functions which can themselves be equivalently represented as (and thus converted into) a list of bids of the kind described above.\footnote{See Appendix 1E of \citep{Kle2018} for how to convert supply functions into bid lists.
 (The bids that the auctioneer's supply functions would be converted into would ensure that it \emph{sells more} units on a good when prices are high, analogous to a buyer \emph{buying fewer} units in this case.)
 Although the auctioneer’s preferences \emph{could} equivalently have been represented as a list\ of bids of the kind made by the bidders, describing them simply as two-dimensional graphs of `supply schedules' was an important feature of the auction design: participants' ability to express their preferences in the ways that are most natural for them is crucial to getting an auction accepted for practical use, to getting bidders to participate, and to the auction working efficiently.

 The Bank of England's original program restricted to $n=2$.
 Since 2014 its program permits much larger $n$ (it is currently being run with $n=3$), and it also allows richer forms of preferences to be expressed by the auctioneer (but not by the bidders, whose preference expression has, by contrast, been restricted in recent auctions).

 A variant that allowed for bidders' budget constraints (hence non-quasilinear preferences) was programmed for the Government of Iceland in 2015-16.
-See \citet{Kle2008,Kle2010,Kle2018} and \citet{Bal-Kle} for full discussion.}
+For additional information about the strong-substitutes product-mix auction and other variants of the product-mix auction that allow for divisible goods and budget constraints, etc., we refer to \url{http://pma.nuff.ox.ac.uk} and \citep{BK-OS,Kle2008,Kle2010,Kle2018}.}